CutTheWire/cisco_question_bank/questions.md

 - [ ] to apply an ACL to all router interfaces
 - [ ] to secure administrative access to the router

-## 59. What is the best description of Trojan horse malware?
----
-- [ ] It is malware that can only be distributed over the Internet.
-- [x] It appears as useful software but hides malicious code.
-- [ ] It is software that causes annoying but not fatal computer problems.
-- [ ] It is the most easily detected form of malware.

 ## 60. What wild card mask will match networks 172.16.0.0 through 172.19.0.0?
 ---
 - [ ] 0.0.3.255